We Know Mesothelioma

 Asbestos is the perfect counter-argument for those who use the word natural to mean safe.
 Asbestos is a naturally-occurring mineral substance that humans have mined and used for centuries.
 It is only in recent decades that medical science has conclusively connected asbestos to deadly human cancers.

 Mesothelioma, lung cancer and certain reproductive cancers all have an association with asbestos exposure.
 There is no safe level of asbestos exposure, meaning that consumers should avoid it entirely if possible.
-Unfortunately, the mines that produce talc for health and beauty companies often have veins of asbestos nearby.
+Unfortunately, the mines that produce talc for health and beauty companies often have asbestos deposits that contaminate the talc that gets mined.
 There are records dating back decades showing that some of the biggest health and beauty companies knew that asbestos contamination affected the quality of the talc included in their products.

-Instead of carefully mining only in safe areas and consistently testing talc for contamination, companies mined carelessly and ignored the possibility of contaminated batches endangering public health.
-The result has been a surprising surge in cases of mesothelioma and other cancers in those with no professional exposure to asbestos.
+Instead of carefully and consistently testing talc for asbestos contamination, companies mined carelessly and ignored or hid the contaminated talc testing results.
+The result has been a surprising surge in cases of mesothelioma and other cancers in those with no career exposure to asbestos.

 The regular use of talc products, often near mucous membranes, can potentially explain why some individuals are developing deadly cancers.
-As such, pursuing a talc powder lawsuit can be a reasonable reaction to a certain kind of cancer diagnosis.
+As such, pursuing a talc powder lawsuit can be a reasonable reaction to a diagnosis of asbestos-related disease.
 Those who obtain compensation can pay for treatment costs and help support their families even as their health declines.